 What is the Law Regarding Employment in Rome?

-Employment law refers to the body of laws in Rome that regulate employees, employers, and independent contractors.
-Hiring procedures, wage disputes, and termination are some issues that are controlled by these laws.
-Employers and employees in Rome must have an understanding of the employment laws.
+Employment law in Rome covers relationships between employer and employees, and independent contractors.
+Hiring procedures, wage disputes, and termination are some issues that are governed by these laws.
+A basic understanding of Rome employment laws is required for both the employee and their employer.

 "At-Will" vs. Contract Employment Terms